304th Infantry Regiment (United States): World War I

 The 304th Regiment was created primarily with men from Connecticut as part of the 76th Infantry Division on 29 August 1917, at Camp Devens, Massachusetts, for the purpose of fighting Imperial Germany in World War I. Colonel Joseph S. Herron was appointed as the unit's first commander and set sail with the unit from Boston Harbor on 7 July 1918.
 The unit arrived in England, rested, then crossed the Channel for Le Havre, France, on 27 July 1918.
 Once in place in France, the unit served as a replacement regiment, providing officers and soldiers to the units currently fighting on the front line.

 The war ended on November 11, 1918, and the unit left France in 1919, being deactivated on 20 January 1919.

 Interwar period

-A year and a half after being deactivated, the unit was reorganized as part of the Organized Reserve on 24 June 1921.
-Having been primarily made up of officer personnel from the state of Connecticut, the regiment was headquartered in Hartford.
+The 304th Infantry was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 76th Division, and allotted to the First Corps Area.
+It was initiated on 23 December 1921 with regimental headquarters at Hartford, Connecticut.
+Subordinate battalion headquarters concurrently organized as follows: 1st Battalion at Manchester, Connecticut; 2nd Battalion at Hartford; and 3rd Battalion at Torrington, Connecticut.
+Typically conducted inactive training period meetings at the State Arsenal and Armory in Hartford.
+The regiment conducted summer training most years with the 9th Division's 5th and 13th Infantry Regiments at Camp Devens, Massachusetts, or Fort Adams, Rhode Island.
+The regiment also conducted infantry Citizens Military Training Camps some years at Camp Devens as an alternate form of summer training.
+The primary ROTC "feeder" school for new Reserve lieutenants for the regiment was Connecticut Agricultural College in Storrs, Connecticut.
+The designated mobilization training station for the regiment was Camp Devens.